VadymKalin/ai_tool/README.md

-# 🚀 HR Claim Handler – AWS Lambda Function
+# 🚀 HR Claim Handler – AWS Lambda Function (ALPHA version)

 This Lambda function handles HR-related claim requests.
 It supports both `GET` and `POST` methods and extracts the `claim_id` from the request.